 University, along with master's degrees from Texas A&M (computer science) and

 Troy State (international relations).
 See Jim Jansen's website.

-Dr. Joni Salminen works as a program manager at the University of Vaasa.
+Dr. Joni Salminen works as an associate professor at the University of Vaasa.
 His current research interests are heavily focused on personas, including automatic persona generation from social media data, persona perceptions, biases in data-driven personas, optimal number of personas, and so on.